How to Verify Spotify Without Your Mobile Number

 SMSPin is not affiliated with any app or website.
 Please follow each app's terms and local regulations.

-Spotify's phone verification is not about tracking you it's about protecting their revenue model from bulk account creation.
+Spotify's phone verification isn't about tracking you; it's about protecting its revenue model against bulk account creation.

 #Spotify Verification Options: What Actually Works?

-Answer first: While Spotify officially only accepts SMS verification, three reliable workarounds function within Spotify's terms.
-You can use a temporary virtual number, borrow a trusted friend's number for a one-time code, or link your account via Facebook/Google which may sidestep phone verification entirely in some regions.
+While Spotify officially only accepts SMS verification, three reliable workarounds function within Spotify's terms.
+You can use a temporary virtual number, borrow a trusted friend's number for a one-time code, or link your account via Facebook/Google, which may sidestep phone verification entirely in some regions.
 Each has trade-offs in privacy, convenience, and long-term access.

 Facebook/Google SSO bypasses phone verification only if the provider has already verified you.